A K-drama Fan's Guide to the Baeksang Arts Awards

 Nominees for the 59th Baeksang Arts Awards for Television were chosen from dramas that aired at least four episodes from April 1, 2022 to March 31, 2023.
 Aside from the usual categories (Best Drama, Best Director, Best Screenplay, Best Actor, Best Actress, Best Supporting Actor, and Best Supporting Actress), there are some awards that may need a little explaining.

 Best New Actor/Best New Actress

-Why is Shin Hae-sun nominated for Best New Actress (Film) when she’s been acting since 2013?
-Lee Do-hyun was in Hotel Del Luna (2018), so why is he nominated for Best New Actor (Television)?
+Why was Shin Hae-sun nominated for Best New Actress (Film) in 2021 when she’s been acting since 2013?
+Lee Do-hyun was in Hotel Del Luna (2018), so why was he nominated for Best New Actor (Television)?
 Basically, this category is for actors marking their first major roles in either a movie or drama, regardless of how long they’ve been in the industry.

 The Popularity Awards, given to a male and female actor from the pool of television and film acting nominees, are determined entirely by online fan voting.
 Over a limited period of time, fans from around the world are invited to cast their votes for their favorite actor and actress.
-Since last year, voting for the Popularity Awards has been sponsored and hosted by video sharing platform TikTok.
-As of posting, Kim Seon-ho (Start-up), Song Joong-ki (Vincenzo), Seo Yea-ji (It's Okay to Not be Okay), and Shin Hae-sun (Mr. Queen) are leading in online voting for the upcoming awards.
+Since 2020, voting for the Popularity Awards has been sponsored and hosted by video sharing platform TikTok.
+At the 58th Baeksang awards in 2022, 2PM's Lee Jun-ho and Kim Tae-ri accomplished the rare feat of winning the Popularity Awards on top of their acting honors for The Red Sleeve and Twenty-five, Twenty-one, respectively.

 Up to five television programs (drama or variety) are nominated every year for the Technical Award, which recognizes excellence in any of the following fields: Visual Effects, Cinematography, Art Design, Costume Design, and Music.